BigDataehealthTools/GOAT_v3.1/README.md

 # What you need #

-1. Have Python 2.7.8 installed
+1. Have Python 2.7.8 (or higher) installed
 2. Have [Pip installed](https://pip.pypa.io/en/stable/installing/)
 3. Have [Virtualenv installed](https://packaging.python.org/key_projects/#virtualenv)

 # How to set up #

 1. Clone repository
-2. Move into the goat_v2 folder
+2. Move into the goat_v3 folder
 3. Create a virtual environnement using Virtualenv
 4. Install needed libraries using this command :